Making Conversation With Someone Who Is Only Giving You Short Answers

 Give them more time to come up with a response

-Sometimes you can accidentally force a person into giving seemingly short responses.
+Sometimes you can accidentally force someone into giving seemingly short responses.
 They give a quick initial reply to your question, then before they have time to expand on it, you say something yourself.
 If someone says their vacation was good, and you allow them a beat or two to think, they may tell you more about it on their own.
 By not replying right away you're implicitly saying, "Go on..."
 This tactic requires you to be okay with moments of silence.
 Like the rest of these suggestions, this may not work either.
 If the other person isn't saying much because they're feeling shy and on the spot, creating a quiet moment may make them feel more uncomfortable.

 Try changing the subject

-Your conversation partner may not be saying much because they don't know much about the current topic or don't feel like talking about it.
+Your conversation partner may not be saying a lot because they don't know much about the current topic or don't feel like talking about it.
 Maybe it doesn't interest them, they already speak about it enough for their tastes, or they think it's inappropriate to go into with you.
 If you change the subject they may be more chatty.
-Think about what you were just discussing and see if you can conclude anything that may help you shift to a better topic (e.g., if you've just met them and started asking overly personal questions, try talking about something more general and surface-level).
+Think about what you were just discussing and see if you can conclude anything that may help you shift to a better topic (e.g., if you've just met them and started asking overly personal questions, try talking about something more general and surface level).

 Do more of the speaking for a while, which may give them some time to get comfortable with you